 Life Insurance vs. Self Insurance

-Life insurance is a way to provide for your family in case you die while they are still dependent on your income.
+Life insurance is a way to provide for your family if you die while they are still dependent on your income.
 When you buy a policy, you pay premiums, and in the case of your death, your beneficiaries are paid a death benefit.

-The death benefit is determined when you purchase the policy, and the benefit amount should ideally be enough to make your family whole in the event of your death — to pay off your mortgage, pay for your children’s education, even fund a taxable acount for your spouse’s retirement.
+The death benefit is determined when you purchase the policy.
+The benefit amount should ideally be enough to make your family whole in the event of your death — to pay off your mortgage, pay for your children’s education, even fund a taxable account for your spouse’s retirement.

 What does it mean to be self-insured for life insurance?

 Complete self-insurance means that, in the event of your death, your family would be able to cover all of their expenses and financial needs with your assets.
 There would be continued cash flow regardless of your ability to earn an income.

 How do you know if you can be self-insured for life insurance?

 To figure out if you can actually afford to be self-insured, you need to look at your assets and costs.

 Here’s an easy formula to know if you can self-insure for life insurance: Amount your family may need if you die = Amount you have in liquid assets

 To figure out how much your family would need if you die, it’s useful to use a life insurance calculator, which can help you think about future and present expenses.